-Several years ago, Morgen and I visited Germany—more specifically, the region in southeastern Germany known as Bavaria.
-Although Germany ranks third in per-capita beer consumption (after the Czech Republic and Ireland), it is clearly a place where people take their beer very seriously.
-Bavaria, in particular, is home to the oldest (non-religious) legal standard of food production still in force: The legendary Bavarian Purity Law of 1516, known in German as the Reinheitsgebot.
+Although Germany ranks only third in per-capita beer consumption (behind the Czech Republic and Ireland), it is clearly a place where people take their beer seriously.
+The region of Bavaria, in particular, is home to the oldest (non-religious) legal standard of food production still in force: The legendary Bavarian Purity Law of 1516, known in German as the Reinheitsgebot.

 The Duke of Beers